alexwang09/imdb-python-webapp/README.md

-# imdb-python-webapp
+imdb-python-webapp

-A movie review website writed by python.
+A python webapp tutorial.